PoisonedPoi/SocialVerificationWebsite/ReadMe.md

 The tomcat manager should show up on at the server ip address with port 8080

-- for example, http://138.49.185.129:8080/ from an external computer connected to uwl through cisgo
+- For example, http://138.49.185.129:8080/ from an external computer connected to uwl through cisgo

 Access the website at the following url